Complete your Course Questionnaires for a Chance to Win 1 of 5 $500 Amazon.ca Gift Cards!

 Western Students who complete at least one Student Questionnaire of Courses and Teaching (SQCT) using the

-for a Fall 2018 course will be entered in a
+for a Winter 2019 course will be entered in a

 random prize draw for one of five $500 Amazon.ca gift cards.

 Each questionnaire completed using the Your Feedback online system will count as one entry into the draw.
-Only SQCTs completed using the Your Feedback online system for Fall 2018 courses will count as entries toward the draw.
+Only SQCTs completed using the Your Feedback online system for Winter 2019 courses will count as entries toward the draw.
 The maximum number of prizes that can be won by an individual student is one.
 Amazon.ca gift cards must be used at Amazon.ca and cannot be used at Amazon.com or other Amazon websites.
-The draw will be held after the last summer session in January 2019.
+The draw will be held after the last session in late May 2019.
 Winners' names will be posted to the yourfeedback.uwo.ca website.
 Terms and Conditions apply to the SQCT Amazon.ca Gift Card Draw.
 Please click here for more information.

 "I like that the new feedback online system is simple to use and can be done quickly."